as-ideas/WaveRNN/README.md

 id_003|speaker_2|this is the third text.
 ...
 ```
-We also support vctk-like and a pandas-like format (can be set in the config multispeaker.yaml under preprocesing.metafile_format)
+We also support the VCTK and a pandas format
+(can be set in the config multispeaker.yaml under preprocesing.metafile_format)

 Follow the same steps as for singlespaker, but provide the multispeaker config:
  ```